top of page

 "The quieter you become, the more you hear." ~Ram Dass

 • Meditation is a practice that takes a certain amount of commitment and fortitude.
-Not only does it help to harness chaotic mind states, but it helps to strengthen a person’s body by inviting them to bring awareness to the body and to practice sitting for extended periods of time which fosters better posture and stronger spines.
+Not only does it help to harness chaotic mind states, but it helps to strengthen a person’s body by inviting them to bring awareness to the body and to practice sitting for extended periods which fosters better posture and stronger spines.

 1) Pratyahara is withdrawing from the senses to observe inner energy.
 Chi is the vibratory field (Pranava) underlying the senses or the feeling of inner aliveness when one turns consciousness within.
-When the root level of sensation is observed directly and we allow the sensations to simply be there without resistance, we rewire the inner world to be in a state of non-resistance.
+When the root level of sensation is observed directly and we allow the sensations to be there without resistance, we rewire the inner world to be in a state of non-resistance.

 2) Dharana is the training of the mind to stay fixed on one thing.
 The modern mind quickly jumps around and has lost the ability to stay fixed in single-pointed, unmoving consciousness.
 This is the ‘yang’ aspect of meditation that requires effort.
 It is reflected in the story of the Buddha who sat under the bodhi tree and said, "I will not move from this spot until I am enlightened".

-4) Samadhi is a state of deep and profound concentration undisturbed by sensory desires, emotions, thoughts, or egoic clinging.
+4) Samadhi is a state of profound concentration undisturbed by sensory desires, emotions, thoughts, or egoic clinging.
 It is consciousness turned back towards the Source and is a state of union with that Source.
 Samadhi is not something that can be taught intellectually.
 It can only be experienced directly.
 Samadhi is realized when the middle way is understood: the balance between Yin and Yang, Dhyana and Dharana, effortlessness and effort.
 Samadhi is not something reserved for saints and buddhas, but rather it is the birthright of every human being.

 Buddha Statue